yadavrithvik2007-ui/insurancefraudproj/README.md

 LIMITATIONS:
   - The dataset was for AMERICAN banks, this makes it not as relavent to Australian banks.
   - An attempt was made to find Australian banking data however that is not publically available.
+  - The model variables used for the predictions is not the statistically best model.
+The statistically best model felt incomplete and required only specific values.
+Extra variables have been included to maintain a feeling of accuracy when inputting more data.

 FUTURE CONSIDERATIONS:
   - Use the factor function and compelte majority of data sorting in RSTUDIO